 Predation has long been recognized as a potential factor that limits the abundance of Atlantic salmon (Salmo salar) populations throughout their range.
-In freshwater environments. predation has been relatively well studied and in some cases these studies have led to a more quantitative understanding of the salmon's role in aquatic food webs (e.g., Larsson 1985, van den Ende 1993).
-However in marine environments, this level of understanding has not been achieved.
-This understanding is lacking because of the varying spatial scales at which populations can be studied in the open ocean, the myriad of potential predators that salmon encounter, and the relatively small role that salmon play in marine food webs (Cairns 2001a).
+In freshwater environments, predation has been relatively well studied and in some cases these studies have led to a more quantitative understanding of the salmon's role in aquatic food webs (e.g., Larsson 1985, van den Ende 1993).
+However in marine environments, this level of understanding has not been achieved, largely because of the difficulty studying them in ocean habitat due to the varying spatial scales at which populations can be studied in the open ocean, the myriad of potential predators that salmon encounter, and the relatively small role that salmon play in marine food webs (Cairns 2001a).
 A recent review of the potential causes for declines in salmon abundance (Cairns 2001b) underscores the importance of considering marine predation with five of the leading 12 hypotheses being related to predation.
-The problems of understanding the role of predation in structuring US salmon stocks are exacerbated by critically low abundance levels.
 Abundance of remnant US stocks are presently so low that the National Marine Fisheries Service and the US Fish and Wildlife Service recently determined that the Gulf of Maine Distinct Population Segment (DPS) is in danger of extinction throughout its range (65 Fed Reg 69459).
-The purposes of this paper are to (1) summarize recent information regarding the impact of marine predators on US Atlantic salmon stocks and (2) to describe management measures and on-going research in relation to predator-related mortality.
+These critically low abundance levels exacerbate the problems of understanding the role of predation in structuring US salmon stocks.
+The purposes of this paper are to summarize our understanding of predation on US stocks of Atlantic salmon since the last comprehensive summary (Anthony 1996) was written, to identify the most critical uncertainties related to salmon predation, and to describe how these could be overcome as we move forward with salmon restoration.